mirror/dd-wrt/src/router/frr/doc/user/ospfd.rst

    support, it is preferable to also activate routing information, and set accordingly the Area or AS flooding.

-.. clicmd:: segment-routing global-block (0-1048575) (0-1048575)
+.. clicmd:: segment-routing global-block (16-1048575) (16-1048575) [local-block (16-1048575) (16-1048575)]

-   Fix the Segment Routing Global Block i.e. the label range used by MPLS to store label in the MPLS FIB for Prefix SID.
+   Set the Segment Routing Global Block i.e. the label range used by MPLS to store label in the MPLS FIB for Prefix SID.
+Optionally also set the Local Block, i.e. the label range used for Adjacency SID.
+The negative version of the command always unsets both ranges.

-.. clicmd:: segment-routing local-block (0-1048575) (0-1048575)
+.. clicmd:: segment-routing local-block (16-1048575) (16-1048575)

-   Fix the Segment Routing Local Block i.e. the label range used by MPLS to store label in the MPLS FIB for Adjacency SID.
+   Set the Segment Routing Local Block i.e. the label range used by MPLS to store label in the MPLS FIB for Adjacency SID.
+This command is deprecated in favor of the combined command above.

 .. clicmd:: segment-routing node-msd (1-16)